jgm/doctemplates/README.md

 Control structures are provided to test whether a variable has a non-blank value and to iterate over the items of a list.
 Partials---that is, subtemplates defined in different files---are supported.
-Filters can be used to transform the values of variables or partials.
+Pipes can be used to transform the values of variables or partials.
-The provided filters make it possible to do list enumeration and tabular layout in templates.
+The provided pipes make it possible to do list enumeration and tabular layout in templates.

 Templates are rendered to a doclayout `Doc` (which is polymorphic